kshetline/json-z/README.md

   When using the standard `JSON.stringify()`, a replacer function is called with two arguments: `key` and `value`.
 JSON-Z adds a third argument, `holder`.
 This value is already available to standard replacer `function`s as `this`, but `this` won't be bound the holder when using an anonymous (arrow) function as a replacer.
 The JSON-Z third argument (which can be ignored if not needed) provides alternative access to the holder value.<br><br>
   > `replacer(key, value[, holder])`

-  <br>Please note that if you want to shrink the size of a containing array when using a replacer to delete an array element, you must both perform `‑‑holder.length` within the replacer and then return `JSONZ.DELETE` from the replacer function.
-Returning `JSONZ.DELETE` alone will simply result in a sparse array with an empty slot.
+  <br>Please note that if you want to shrink the size of a parent array when using a replacer to delete an array element, return `JSONZ.EXCISE`.
+If you return `JSONZ.DELETE` from the replacer function, the result will be a sparse parent array, retaining its original length and containing an empty slot.

 - `space`: A string or number used to insert whitespace into the output JSON-Z string for readability purposes.
 If this is a number, it indicates the number of space characters to use as whitespace; this number is capped at 10.
 Values less than 1 indicate that no space should be used.
 If `space` is a string, that string (or the first 10 characters of the string if it's longer) is used as white space.
 A single space adds white space without adding indentation.
 If this parameter is not provided (or is null), no whitespace is added.
 If indenting white space is used, trailing commas can optionally appear in objects and arrays.
 - `options`: This can either be an `OptionSet` value (see [below](#jsonzsetoptionsoptions-additionaloptions)), or an object with the following properties: